twglomski/scripting/nexus-3-url/README.md

 The script assumes connectivity to the repository.
 Unless `latest` or `release` is specified, it will generate the complete URL but with some error text.
 If `latest` or `release` is specified, the script will error out in checking the maven-metadata.

+## Examples

+`./getnexusurl.py -v latest`

+Grabs the URL for the last uploaded artifact, using the defaults set in nexusdefaults.py.

+`curl -O (./getnexusurl.py -v 1.2.3-release -a Artifact.Sample -g SampleOrg)`

+Grabs the URL with the specified parameters then downloads it in the local directory.

 ## Other info

 Script tested on ubuntu and WSL w/ Python 2.
 Go ahead and use this script if you'd like.
 If you have any questions, email me at ted (dot) glomski (at) gmail (dot) com.